elenasamuylova/drafts/llm_course/README.md

 ### Toxicity scoring

-Toxicity scoring detects harmful or offensive language, which is critical for maintaining safety and compliance in user-facing applications such as community forums, messaging tools and chatbots.Pre-trained moderation models can analyze text for:
+Toxicity scoring detects harmful or offensive language, which is critical for maintaining safety and compliance in user-facing applications such as community forums, messaging tools and chatbots.
+Pre-trained moderation models can analyze text for:
 - Abusive tone
 - Hate speech
 - Inappropriate content